Geometry and arithmetic of primary Burniat surfaces: Rational points on varieties of general type

 An explicit description of $S(K)$ would then consist of the finite list of the low-genus curves on~$S$, together with the finite list of sporadic $K$-rational points.
 Given a class of surfaces of general type, it is therefore natural to proceed in the following way: \begin{enumerate}[(1)] \item prove the finiteness of the set of low-genus curves on surfaces in the class; \item develop methods for determining this set explicitly; \item prove the finiteness of the set of sporadic $K$-rational points on surfaces in the class; \item develop methods for determining the set of sporadic points explicitly. \end{enumerate} Regarding point~\eqref{I.PFC}, the statement was proved by Bogomolov in the 1970s~\cite{bogomolov} under the condition that the following inequality is satisfied:

 Under the same assumption, Miyaoka~\cite{miyaoka} gave an upper bound for the canonical degree $K_S \cdot C$ of a curve~$C$ of geometric genus $\le 1$ on~$S$.
-Moreover, S.~Lu~\cite{lu} proved the following: \begin{Theorem}[Lu] Let~$S$ be a smooth projective surface of general type over the complex numbers with irregularity~$q(S) \geq 2$.
-Then~$S$ admits a proper Zariski closed subset that contains all nontrivial holomorphic images of~$\C$. \end{Theorem}

-In particular, $S$ contains only a finite number of curves of genus $\leq 1$.
-Lu also gives an explicit bound for the canonical degree of curves of geometric genus $\le 1$ if $S$ is minimal and has maximal Albanese dimension.

-\begin{Remark} Note that the above statement remains true under the weaker assumption that $S$ admits a finite \'etale covering $\tilde{S} \to S$ such that $q(\tilde{S}) \geq 2$. \end{Remark}
+A result by S.~Lu~\cite{lu} gives a similar conclusion when the irregularity~$q(S)$ is at least~$2$.
+For another approach that applies for example to diagonal varieties in arbitrary dimension, see~\cites{BrownawellMasser,Voloch}.